Materials on the highway

 IMPORTANT: you must allow a minimum of 10 working days from date of receipt by Herts Highways to process your request for a licence.
 A site meeting may be required.

 You must first obtain a licence from Hertfordshire County Council before depositing building materials on any part of the highway which includes all verges, footways and carriageways.
 Hertfordshire County Council may prosecute you if you fail to obtain a licence or breach a condition of a granted licence for which the maximum fine on conviction is £10 for each day the contravention continued.
 Hertfordshire County Council may also take legal action to recover any costs incurred including the costs of removing and disposing of unauthorised building materials deposited on the highway.

-The following conditions must be observed in respect of all materials stored on the public highway:
+The following conditions must be observed in respect of all structures erected and retained on the public highway:

 Signing and Guarding of Building Materials

 1. Each storage location must be clearly marked with the licence number, owner’s name, address and a 24hour telephone number and these must be kept clean and legible at all times.
 The storage location shall not be used for advertising purposes.

 2. The materials must be lit and the lights maintained between half an hour before sunset and half an hour after sunrise.
 Lights shall comply with Safety at Street Works and Road Works - A Code of Practice, the Traffic Signs Regulations and General Directions, and with Chapter 8 of the Traffic Signs Manual.

 3. Materials shall be signed and guarded in accordance with Safety at Street Works and Road Works - A Code of Practice, the Traffic Signs Regulations and General Directions, and with Chapter 8 of the Traffic Signs Manual.

 4. Unless advised otherwise, both ends of the storage location shall be protected by at least four cones.
 These are to be placed in a tapering formation towards the material, with the cone furthermost from the end at a distance not greater than 2.5m.